yubbie/glogger/readme.md

 ## Installation

 Note those first few arguments are from google oauth library.
 Make a file called `token.json` in the working directory.
-Run it with `--noauth_local_webserver` if you're not someone a browser can fork, and follow the oauth dialog.
+Run it with `--noauth_local_webserver` if you're not somewhere a browser can fork, and follow the oauth dialog.
 If you've installed GAM or another similar tool, you've seen this before.
 You'll need an api project that enables at least admin.reports.audit.readonly

 Anyone who wants to contribute a step by step set of instructions would be great - otherwise I'd go read GAM "do it yourself" instructions.